exploreturbo061/react-boilerplate/README.md

-# React random shiba
+# Project name

-This is a simple react boilerplate.
+This is a project description.

 ## Getting Started